Health Leave

 Summary

 Cornell recognizes that medical and mental health conditions can interfere with a student’s ability to be academically successful.
 Taking a health leave of absence (HLOA) provides students with a break from their studies to attend to treatment or management of a health condition.
-Any Cornell student can request to take an HLOA.
+Any Cornell student can request to take an HLOA at any time.
 The university’s goal is to enable students to address their health needs and return to complete their academic program.

 In essence, a health leave of absence is a voluntary separation from the university for health reasons and allows the student to “stop the clock” on academic responsibilities while prioritizing health needs.